Skip to content

 Cul Beag — common questions

-How hard is Cul Beag?
+How difficult is Cul Beag?

-Where do I park for Cul Beag?
+Where should I park to climb Cul Beag?

 Standard parking is at NC141072 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Cul Beag?
+When should I climb Cul Beag?

 The standard good-weather months for Cul Beag are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.